-- There are three places to select the font: - Click the Text Settings icon on the Properties Panel to open the Text Panel.
-Select from the Font drop-down menu. - ♦ Go to Text>Font - Click on the Fonts tab in the Library (refer to Section 4.03.2). - If you are looking for a particular font in any of those three menus, type the first letter of the font name and you will be taken to the fonts that begin with that letter. - To view the text you're using in different fonts, first type out the text using the instructions in Sections 6.03 and 6.04.
-Then select the text and go to Text>Font Preview.
-There you can scroll through all of the fonts currently installed in SCAL to view others you might prefer:
+- There are three places to select an installed font: - Click the Text Settings icon and on the Properties Panel to open the Text Panel.
+Select from the Font drop-down menu. - Go to Text>Font - Click on the Fonts tab in the Library (refer to Section 4.03.2). - If you are looking for a particular font in any of those three menus, type the first letter of the font name and you will be taken to the fonts that begin with that letter.